liangyuandg/DLCariesScreen/README.md

 ## Instructions
 The implementation supports multi-GPU-based training and testing for efficiency.
-The implementation also supports single-GPU-based or CPU-based inference for the deployment, e.g., on a model serveral or on edge.
+The implementation also supports single-GPU-based or CPU-based inference for the deployment, e.g., on a model server or on edge.

 ### Training
-The implementation assumes a [COCO-formated](https://cocodataset.org/#format-data) json file for logging the raw image and annotation information.
+The implementation assumes a [COCO-style](https://cocodataset.org/#format-data) json file for logging the raw image and annotation information.

-First, convert the json-formatted annotation file into pickle-formatted that supported by the training using `datasets/json_to_pickle.py`.
+First, convert the json-formatted annotation file into pickle-formatted that is supported by the training, using `datasets/json_to_pickle.py`.
 Splitting the entries into training/validation/testing according to your experiment designs.

-Second, set the pathes for image repository, pickle-formatted annotation file, working directory, pre-trained model in `engines/engine_train_VGGSSD`.
-Other training parameters including augmentations and learning rates can also be modified in the header part of the file.
+Second, set the paths for image repository, pickle-formatted annotation file, working directory, pre-trained model in `engines/engine_train_VGGSSD`.
+Other training parameters for augmentations, batching, learning, and etc. can also be modified in the header part of the file.

 Third, start trianing process by running the bash `engines/engine_train_multiple_GPU.sh`.